 You'll find Seward about 125 miles south of Anchorage on the Kenai Peninsula and standing at the head of Resurrection Bay.
-For most cruisers, Seward is an embarkation or disembarkation port (but there's plenty of ways to spend your time with one day in Seward).
+For most cruisers, it's an embarkation or disembarkation port (but there's plenty of ways to spend your time with one day in Seward).
 You'll likely fly into Anchorage to meet your ship, or arrive in port after a cruise tour to Denali.
 True, the port of Whittier is closer to Anchorage and is challenging Seward for cruise traffic, but there's no comparison when it comes to sightseeing, staying and playing.
 More than a quick port stop or mere point of embarkation, Seward makes a handy, not to mention charming, base for exploring the peninsula and its quirky small towns.

 Seward was named for President Lincoln's secretary of state, William H. Seward, the main man in negotiating the purchase of Alaska from Russia in 1867.
 Not everyone was happy about the deal.
 Some dubbed it "Seward's folly."
 The city was founded in 1903, thanks to its envious position as a year-round ice-free harbor.
 It is well situated for transporting freight arriving by rail from the interior.
 It was (and still is) the end of the line for the Alaska Railroad, which is currently considering plans to move the tracks even closer to the cruise terminal.